jeroenvanwissen/jeroenvanwissen.nl/src/content/post/published-eslint-config-npm-package.md

 date: '2023-09-04T00:00:00.000Z'
 title: Published @fastone/eslint-config npm package
 categories:
 - Tech
 - JavaScript
 - TypeScript
 - ESLint
 - npm
-description: >
-    In my journey to learn more about TypeScript and locking in a personal development stack I decided to publish my own ESLint config package, to be used in all my projects.
+description: 'In my journey to learn more about TypeScript and locking in a personal development stack I decided to publish my own ESLint config package, to be used in all my projects.

+  '
 type: blog
+draft: false
 ---
 As I'm finally getting more and more into TypeScript and working out a development stack based on MongoDB, Express, React and Node.js I decided to publish my own ESLint config package, to be used in all my projects.
 So that I don't have to keep copy/pasting the same config over and over again for each project.